samstk/TGraphs/README.md

 A simple plotting / simulation program using C# and WPF and can be used as a sandbox for game paths (such as rotating around an origin).

 ## Progress
-The program is nearly completed, however current code can be used as a proof-of-concept.
+The program was nearly completed, however current code can be used as a proof-of-concept.
+No work is being done on this project and will be archived.

 ## Definitions
 ### T-Value